Northern lights could glow over US Wednesday into Thursday - NewsBreak

 The light show, also called the aurora borealis, will likely be visible from states along the northern border, but may also be seen from further south, in states such as Pennsylvania, Oregon, Utah and Missouri.

 To thank for the celestial spectacle are two solar eruptions from a single sunspot, which released charged particles toward the Earth on Monday.
-The first eruption was overtaken by the second, making this a cannibal coronal mass ejection .Wildlife officials warn people of exotic snake bite effects
+The first eruption was overtaken by the second, making this a cannibal coronal mass ejection .Astronomers discover farthest star yet

 The charged particles combined to form a more powerful geomagnetic storm.